skanwarulislam/skanwarulislam/content/posts/first-initiative.md

 draft = false
 +++

-I have been trying to create my own website for sometime now.
-But never been able to finish it.
-But this time I was determind and started this initiative.
+I have been trying to create my own website for sometime now but never been able to finish it.
+Finally, this time I was determined and started this initiative.
-I will try to post thing, which I thnk might be useful to others.
+I will try to post things that I face or experience every day.
+It could be technical challenges, social challenges, human aspects/views, or just something about life.
 Another reason is to document useful things here, which are easy to forget so that I can just look into it whenever I need it.